appleboy/drone-ssh/DOCS.md

 sequentially.
 If the commands fail on a single host this plugin exits immediatly, and will not run your commands on the remaining hosts in the list.

-The above example also uses the `sleep` parameter.
-The sleep parameter instructs Drone to sleep for N seconds between host executions.